Today, there are literally hundreds of pool cues on the market. Ranging from budget models to custom high-end cues.

 And it is okay if you’re a complete beginner, but as you gain a significant amount of playing time, we suggest upgrading to an intermediate pool cue.
 Having a low-deflection shaft can help you to aim more precisely.

 Basically, all the pool cues in this range are the same in terms of playability and performance.
+But this one is our favorite since it is perfect for our kids.

 - Great value for money.